pepeunlimited/xcodeproj-bazel/README.md

 xcodeproj-bazel
 ---------------

-If you do set launchscreen UIScreen.main.bounds and windowScene.coordinateSpace.bounds do not cover entair screen
+Minimal setup for xcodeproj with the [`bazel build system`](https://bazel.build/)

+LaunchScreen.storyboard is required to be configured, otherwise UIScreen.main.bounds and windowScene.coordinateSpace.bounds causes misbehavior for application.

 Prerequisites
 -------------